 Blend in potato starch, then the onion soup mix.

-Add a little water to prevent it from drying up and sticking to the pan.
+Add water to prevent it from drying up and sticking to the pan.

 Remove from heat.